Mohammed-Alghumayti/resume/resume.md

 ## Projects

-Improving the academic accreditation system for the college provided by ABET Build a program to encrypt and decrypt all computer files
+Improving the academic accreditation system for the college provided by ABET, Build a program to encrypt and decrypt all computer files

 <!-- ### Footer